nunofachada/cf4ocl/docs/tutorial.md

     if (err != NULL) { fprintf(stderr, "\n%s\n", err->message); exit(-1); }
 ~~~~~~~~~~~~~~~

+We can also remove the `status` and `evt` variables, because we don't
+rely on them anymore for error checking.
+Here's the complete program,
-The complete program, with more informative error checking:
+with more informative error checking:

 ~~~~~~~~~~~~~~~{.c}
 #include <cf4ocl2.h>